thakurjaya/pythontest/README.md

 # pythontest
-Thank you for the test jaya thakur kutiaas
+Thank you for the test